 Submit a complaint under the agency’s complaints procedures.

 You need to fill out a local community trigger online referral form giving details of the case.
-This can be done by following one of the below links:
+This can be done on your local council website.
+You can find a local council directory here.

-(Note: Barrow Council and Carlisle City Council have changed the location of their community trigger information.
+(Note: If you cannot find the location of your councils community trigger information.
 Please make contact with them directly for further information.)

 The Community Trigger is designed to ensure that there is a review where cases have been reported and no action has been taken.
 It is not a complaints procedure.